nemequ/icc-travis/README.md

 Ubuntu which Travis currently supports (12.04 or 14.04), with or without sudo.

+There are three steps to using this script:

+* Specify a serial number
+* Run the script
+* source ~/.bashrc

+### Specify a Serial Number

 The script requires the `INTEL_SERIAL_NUMBER` environment variable be set to your serial number.  *Do not include your serial number in your repository*.
 Instead, you can take advantage of Travis' support for [secure environment variables](http://docs.travis-ci.com/user/encryption-keys/).

+If you do not provide a serial number, the script will attempt to use a trial license.
+That seems to work for now, but it seems like it might be a rather fragile solution.
+I'm also not sure what the legal ramifications are; you should probably be using a serial number.

+### Run the Script

-Once you have your serial number in the INTEL_SERIAL_NUMBER environment variable, run the `install-icc.sh` script.
+Once you have your serial number in the INTEL_SERIAL_NUMBER environment variable, you'll need to run the `install-icc.sh` script.
 There are two main ways to go about that: you can copy the `install-icc.sh` script to your repository, or download the latest version from GitHub every time you want to run it.

 The main advantage of placing a copy of `install-icc.sh` in your repo is stability; you know the script is not going to change in a way that